-Herbs like it best in a sunny spot and like to be moist but not soggy.
+Herbs like it best in a sunny spot and prefer to be moist, but never soggy.
 Water your pot often if it has west or south exposure.

 To use for cooking, simply cut or pinch off what’s needed.
 Most plants will re-grow throughout the summer.
 Keep them trimmed often for best results.

 Pin this Strawberry Pot Herb Garden for later!

 Want to see more gardening ideas like my strawberry pot herb garden?
 Come back tomorrow for the Outdoor Extravaganza Plants & Flowers link party.
 I can’t wait to see your inspiring projects!

 As well, check out these other ideas for creating a container herb garden by some of my fellow bloggers.

 Looking for other strawberry pot ideas?
 Succulents look great in them too.
 See more HERE.

 Finally, here’s a delicious herb-infused grilled chicken recipe you should try this summer!